Industrial Maintenance

 Prerequisites: (none)

-PHL 111 Logic/Critical Thinking Details 3
+PHL 111 Introduction to Critical Thinking Details 3

 This course covers inductive and deductive methods in logic.
 It is designed to assist students in methods of logical analysis and reasoning.
 IAI: H4 906.